infinityworks/101-Sessions/sessions/Snowflake-100/103/06-user-and-roles/README.md

       comment              = "Data consumer in the transport squad" }

-For now, leave the default role as `PUBLIC`, since the user block will not automatically grant said role.
+For now, leave the default role as `PUBLIC`, since the user resource will not automatically grant said role.

 To grant the user a role we will reference the user's name from the above resource using Terraform outputs; create an output in `outputs.tf` with the following structure: